Ferber Method Sleep Training: How It Works

 • Shushing

-Sleep training and what method you choose for sleep training is a personal choice – many parents choose not to sleep train all together.
-If you choose the Ferber Method, it’s recommended you don’t pick up your baby to comfort them when Ferberizing as this may further stimulate them and make it even harder to fall asleep, and for some babies, further upset them.
+If you choose the Ferber method, it’s recommended you don’t pick up your baby to comfort them when Ferberizing as this may further stimulate them and make it even harder to fall asleep, and for some babies, further upset them.
+Sleep training and what method you choose are personal choices – many parents choose a method with higher involvement while others choose not to sleep train all together.

 Remember: The Ferber Method is all about gently soothing your baby and letting them fall asleep independently.
 Talking too loudly or picking them up may stimulate them even more, leading to a more wakeful state.